State-of-War-PostBar/Blue-Alert/README.md

 ## Developing & Contribution

 We appreciate any kind of help.
-You may request new features, give suggestions on code and talk about designs at the [issues](https://github.com/State-of-War-PostBar/sowr/issues) page.
+You may request new features, give suggestions on the code and talk about designs at the [issues](https://github.com/State-of-War-PostBar/sowr/issues) page.
 You may also contribute directly to the code base by sending a [pull request](https://github.com/State-of-War-PostBar/sowr/pulls).
-To start, you may take a look at our [program design](docs/program_design.md), [game design](docs/game_design) and [regulation](docs/regulation.md) documents first.
+To start, you may take a look at our [program design](docs/program_design.md), [game design](docs/game_design.md) and [regulation](docs/regulation.md) documents first.

 ## License & Copyright, those kind of boring stuff